19hours/sg-statutes/Acts/Income Tax Act.md

 (a) the capital allowances provided under sections 16, 17, 18, 18B, 18C, 19, 19A, 20, 21 and 22 shall only be made against the income exempt under this section, and the balance of such allowances shall not be available as a deduction against any other income; and

-(b) a loss incurred by a shipping enterprise in respect of any activity referred to in subsection (1), (1B), (1C), (1CD), (1CE), (1CF) or (1CG) for any basis period shall only be deducted against the income from any activity referred to in any of those subsections, and the balance of such loss shall not be available as a deduction against any other income.
+(b) a loss incurred by a shipping enterprise in respect of any activity referred to in subsection (1), (1B), (1C), (1CD), (1CE), (1CF), (1CG), (1CH), (1CI) or (1CJ) for any basis period shall only be deducted against the income from any activity referred to in any of those subsections, and the balance of such loss shall not be available as a deduction against any other income.

 [4/75; 31/98; 7/2007; 29/2010; 29/2012]

 [Act 2 of 2016 wef 24/02/2015]

+[Act 34 of 2016 wef 25/03/2016]

 (3A) Where a shipping enterprise incurs a loss on any sale or assignment referred to in subsection (1CA) in any basis period, that loss shall only be deducted against the gains derived from another sale or assignment referred to in subsection (1CA) in that same basis period, and the balance of the loss shall not be available as a deduction against any other income.